 - FOLLOW UP WITH THE STUDENT after you make a referral is a good idea.
 This shows your concern and interest and it can avoid making counseling seem taboo by avoiding the topic later.
 However, since referral often involves personal information, honoring the student's privacy also is important by determining the appropriate time and place to hold discussion.

 - CONFIDENTIALITY.
 Please understand that the STUDENT IS IN CONTROL OF INFORMATION concerning whether they are being seen and what they discuss.
-A CS counselor or any mental health professional is bound by legal and ethical concerns not to reveal this type of information to anyone without the individual's written concent.
-We suggest you ask the student directly if he/she followed up with your referral and made contact with CS or a counselor.
+A Counseling Services counselor or any mental health professional is bound by legal and ethical concerns not to reveal this type of information to anyone without the individual's written consent.
+We suggest you ask the student directly if he/she followed up with your referral and made contact with Counseling Services or a counselor.

 Updated 08/10/2006 by D. Lambert, Counseling Services, Kansas State University.